mrvxk/middleware-todo/README.md

 ## Run the application

+> NOTICE: Dark mode is not supported, but couldn't be disabled.
+If you want the correct display of the UI please change your system theme to `light`!

 ### Development mode
 To start the development mode for the project, follow these steps: In the backend directory `/todo-service`, run the command `./mvnw compile quarkus:dev`.
 For the frontend, located in the `/todo-ui` directory, execute `npm/yarn install`